How Did Kirby Puckett Become A Power Hitter?

 And even more iconic in 1991:

-There are plenty of theories of how Kirby Puckett became one of the first players to go from so little to so much so quickly.
-Yes, there was a time when steroids were all over baseball like Bradley Cooper on Betty White.
-(In retrospect, it felt wrong but was entertaining nonetheless.)
-Even Bill James made this accusation towards Puckett in 2008.
+There are plenty of theories of how Kirby Puckett became one of the first players to go from so little to so much power so quickly.
+Because it is baseball and steroids have permeated the game for so long, these trends invite accusations.
+Even Bill James lobbed some at Puckett in 2008.

-Is power that easy to develop?
-Obviously Puckett had the raw natural tools and physical stature that needed some coaching to orchestrate the production.
-In a way, that is not unlike Brian Dozier who had just a few adjustments to surpass his previous season-high of home runs from 12 in the minors to 20 in the big leagues.
+What we do know is that Kirby Puckett had the raw natural tools and physical stature to orchestrate that power production.
+He just needed the right coaching and the right mindset.
+In a way Puckett's story is not unlike Brian Dozier who was a few adjustments go from a single-season high of 12 home runs in the minors to 42 in 2016.